|Black Friday/Cyber Monday Offer For Coursera Plus|

 |Written by Sue Gee|

 Coursera is the leading provider of online Computer Science and Data Science courses, at all levels beginner to advanced.
-An annual Coursera Plus subscription gives access to the majority of Coursera's vast catalog and until September 29th there is $100 off the normal price, a 25% discount.
+An annual Coursera Plus subscription gives access to the majority of Coursera's vast catalog and to mark Black Friday/Cyber Monday it is offering a 25% discount, $100 off the normal price of $399, to new subscribers.

 Disclosure: When you make a purchase having followed a link to from this article, we may earn an affiliate commission.